gravitational/workshop/docker.md

 ENTRYPOINT ["/hello.sh"]
 ```

-Notice how `ARG` have supplied the build argument and we have referred to it right away, exposing it as environment variable right away.
+Notice how `ARG` have supplied the build argument and we have referred to it right away in the Dockerfile itself, and also exposing it as environment variable afterward.

-**Build layers and caching**
+### Build layers and caching

 Let's take a look at the new build image in the `docker/cache` directory: